zaphosting/docs/docs/nmrih-firststeps-dashboard.md

 ---
 id: nmrih-firststeps-dashboard
 title: "No More Room In Hell: Dashboard overview"
-description: Information about the dashboard of an No More Room In Hell server from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: Information about the dashboard of an No More Room In Hell server from ZAP-Hosting
 sidebar_label: Dashboard
 services:
   - gameserver-nmrih